levelten/google-analytics-connector-wp/tools/src/readme.txt

  * Updated the IO -> cacerts.pem file to support Let's Encrypt certificates

- * Changed 'Google' provider to 'Deconf', to avoid conflicts on different versions of GAPI PHP Client
+ * Changed 'Google' provider to 'Deconfc', to avoid conflicts on different versions of GAPI PHP Client